-The Haute Route crosses eleven glaciers on its way from Chamonix to Zermatt at an average elevation of 3,000 meters.
+The Haute Route crosses eleven glaciers on its way from Chamonix to Zermatt at an average elevation of 3,000 meters (9800 ft).
 Depending on the route variation you might end up skiing in three different countries.
-The Swiss Alpine Club huts (Cabane de Trient, Mont Fort, Prafleuri, Dix and Vignettes) are sophisticated by US standards, the mountains are more alpine in character than anything in the lower 48 states, and packs are small enough to let you enjoy the skiing even at the highest elevations of the trip.
+The French and Swiss Alpine Club huts (Refuge Albert Premier, Cabane de Trient, Mont Fort, Prafleuri, Dix and Vignettes) are sophisticated by US standards, the mountains are more alpine in character than anything in the lower 48 states, and packs are small enough to let you enjoy the skiing even at the highest elevations of the trip.
 Ski touring in such spectacular mountains coupled with the multi-cultural exchange will make this trip a unique experience.

 Fitness Level: Strenuous

-The afternoon before the trip: We will come and meet you at your hotel in the later afternoon of Sunday before the trip start.
+The afternoon before the trip: We will come and meet you at your hotel in the later afternoon before the trip start.
 We usually meet our guests in the lobby of the Hotel de l'Arve (a very comfortable and quiet 3 star hotel in the center of Chamonix), but this hotel is subject to change.
 After a casual meet and greet, we will go through a gear check and get you fully briefed for the next day.
-(Some people choose to add a "shakedown" ski day to the trip on this Sunday which can be arranged on a private basis.)

-Day 4: We get to leave the Cabane to Prafleuri with our headlamps on, which is always a cool experience.
+Day 5: We get to leave the Cabane to Prafleuri with our headlamps on, which is always a cool experience.
 The first ascent takes us up about 1000 feet of vertical up to the Col de Roux.
-Now the reason for the early start lies in the large east facing slopes that are looming over us while we travers above the Lac de Dix.
-This "traverse" is really a mixture to skiing on a sidehill, some traversing and some "poling".
+The reason for the early start lies in the large east facing slopes that are looming over us while we traverse above the Lac de Dix.
+This "traverse" is really a mixture of skiing on a sidehill, some traversing and some "poling."
 All in all the Lac de Dix traverse takes about 1.
 5 hours.
 From the south end of the lake we have to ascent a short steep section (Pas de Chat) to get to the lower reaches of the Glacier de Cheillon and up the last little bit to the Cabane des Dix (2928m).

-Day 5: From the Cabane des Dix we will tour over the Pigne de Arolla (3796m) and ski down to the Cabane de Vignettes (3157 m).
+Day 6: From the Cabane des Dix we will tour over the Pigne de Arolla (3796m) and ski down to the Cabane de Vignettes (3157 m).
 Less distance, more vertical is the name of the game.
 We will also reach our highest elevation of the tour at nearly 3800 meters, but by this time everybody seems to feel fine at altitude.
 Worth mentioning is, well everything really.
 The sunrise on the 1000 meter north-east face of the Mont Blanc de Cheillon is unforgettable and we will be touring right under it on our way up to the mighty glacier plateau of the Col de la Serpentine.
 Glaciologically this plateau is very interesting, since there are glaciers flowing away from it in every direction (Glacier de Cheillon to the north-west, Glacier de Tsijiore Nouve to the North, the Glacier the Brenay and Glacier de Serpentine to the South) and the summit of the Pigne d'Arolla is looming over all of it.
-Because of this good visibility is important, since navigation can become tricky.
-If this weather does not cooperate, we can "go around the PIgne d'Arolla" via the famous iron ladders across the valley from the Cabane de Dix to gain the Pas de Chevres.
-From there we have to option to ski all the way down to the cool little town of Arolla and continue via the famous Cabane de Berthol or get to the Cabane de Vignettes via the gentle Glacier de Piece.
-The location of this hut will blow you away.
+Because of this, good visibility is important as navigation can become tricky.
+If the weather does not cooperate, we can "go around the Pigne d'Arolla" via the famous iron ladders across the valley from the Cabane de Dix to gain the Pas de Chevres.
+From there we have the option to ski all the way down to the cool little town of Arolla and continue via the famous Cabane de Berthol or get to the Cabane de Vignettes via the gentle Glacier de Piece.
+The location of this hut never fails to impress.

 Snow Travel Gear